danieljordan1900/FANBOOK-TFDMM-01/01 Addons.md

     ->  Por favor tomate tu tiempo para revisar el texto paso a paso.
 ]

-Use the file "01 Prologue - The Day Before Tomorrow (en).pdf" as the main source to generate the podcast.
-Use English language in the conversation.
+Please use the file "01 Prologo - El dia antes de mañana (es).pdf" and "02 Prologo - El dia despues de ayer (es).pdf" as the main source to generate the podcast.
+Please also consider the information from the source "".
+Please use English in the conversation.

+Please only use the sources "01 Prologo - El dia antes de mañana (es).pdf" and "02 Prologo - El dia despues de ayer (es).pdf" as primary sources to generate the podcast.
+Please consider the additional details from the source "00 Indice.pdf".
+Please use English in the conversation.
+This is a podcast of a fanfic.